. . . ’Cause every hand’s a winner

-On September 8, 1893 Luke Short died—at age thirty-nine—in a way that surely surprised many who were familiar with his past: Luke Short died quietly, with his boots off, in bed, of natural causes (photo from Wikipedia).
+Luke Short died in a way that surely many who were familiar with his past would have bet against: quietly.
+In 1893 Luke Short died with his boots off, in bed, of natural causes (photo from Wikipedia).
 No doubt many people who knew Short had figured that when the Grim Reaper called the gunfighting gambler out into the street for the Final Showdown, the Reaper would receive for his efforts at least a flesh wound.

 Luke Short spent the last ten years of his life in Fort Worth—a long time in one place for a man of his calling and character.
-And around here, of course, he is best remembered for killing Timothy Isaiah “Longhaired Jim” Courtright in 1887 (photo from Tarrant County College NE).
+And around here, of course, he is best remembered for killing Jim Courtright in 1887 (photo from Tarrant County College NE).
 Depending on which account you read, Courtright was the eleventh or the fourteenth man Short had killed.

 But before settling in Fort Worth Luke Short had led a nomadic life on the western frontier.
 He was born in Arkansas in 1854 to Josiah and Hetty Short, but the 1860 census lists the family in Montague County, Texas.

-The 1870 census lists Luke, now sixteen, in Grayson County.
+The 1870 census lists Luke, then sixteen, in Grayson County.

-In Texas Luke learned to ride a horse, throw a lariat, and shoot a gun.
+In Texas Short, according to some sources, learned to ride a horse, throw a lariat, and shoot a gun.
 He later claimed that when he was fifteen he could hit a quarter from 150 feet away.
 He worked as a cowboy, a buffalo hunter.
-As a trader in Nebraska he sold whiskey to Indians.
-In the late 1870s he rode as an Army scout as the government fought Sioux and Cheyenne Indians.
+As a trader in Nebraska he sold whiskey to Native Americans.
+In the late 1870s he rode as an Army scout as the government fought Sioux and Cheyenne.
 The Fort Worth Daily Gazette later described him as “the bravest scout in the government employ.”

 It was in Tombstone that Short killed gambler Charlie Storms in 1881.
 It was also in Tombstone, according to Short’s obituary in the Dallas Morning News, that Short and gambler Frank Stone “disagreed over something, a woman or a card.”
 Stone opened fire on Short in the street; Short fired back.
 Short was wounded; Stone was killed.